kul-optec/nmpc-codegen/README.md

 # PANOC NMPC solver

-New: check out our [new site](https://kul-forbes.github.io/nmpc-codegen/) for more information(still under construction)
+New: check out our [new site](https://kul-forbes.github.io/nmpc-codegen/) for more information(still under construction) If you want to use this library for research feel free to contact willem.melis at student.kuleuven.be .

 ## Install instructions
 [Install with Python3](https://kul-forbes.github.io/nmpc-codegen/install/Python_install.html)